 Kulusuk lies on a small rocky island between saw-toothed mountains and extensive fjords, and it is almost always surrounded by icebergs and the glittering Arctic Ocean.
 In Kulusuk you will find some of the east coast’s most skilful craftsmen, whose tupilaks are of exceptional quality.

 The beauty of the country’s natural wilderness, combined with the Inuit cultural experience, may very well mean that your visit to Greenland will rank as one of your most cherished memories.
-Our guides will escort us on a 45-60 minutes walk from the airport to the engaging village Kulusuk where we can stroll about and meet some of the 360 local residents and view their quality crafts.
+The tour guide meets you are Kulusuk airport on arrival in Greenland and will escort you on a 45-60 minutes walk to the engaging village Kulusuk.
+Stroll around the village, visit the tiny museum and church, meet some of the 360 local residents and view their quality crafts.
 The day excursions from Reykjavík to Kulusuk takes about 8 hours; your stay in East Greenland will be 4 hours.
+A certificate of the visit is available.

 Reykjavik domestic airport